 Superscript (e.g. 11th of November).

-Note that some of the common text formatting options, like underlining, strikethrough and highlighting are not supported and might not work.

 Quotes

 When quoting a source, please make sure to faithfully transcribe spelling and punctuation.
-To add information or paraphrasing for clarity, use brackets [ ].
+To add information or paraphrasing for clarity, use square brackets [ ].
 To jump over a section of the source material, use ellipses [...].

 Short quotes (up to 60 words) should be integrated into the body text with quotation marks.

 Longer quotes (more than three lines) should be formatted as block quotes without quotation marks.
-Please use the

-In our platform, we use the “Quote” MS Word style to format a quotation:
+Please use the “Quote” MS Word style to format a block quotation:

 Sometimes you must put a lot of manual work to automate something.

-- Unknown Author

 Lists